axondeepseg/axondeepseg/docs/source/documentation.rst

 To segment multiple microscopy images of the same resolution that are located in the same folder, specify the path to the folder in the **-i** argument.
 For instance, to segment the images in folder **'test_sem_image/image1_sem/'**, use the following command::

-    axondeepseg -i test_segmentation/test_sem_image/image1_sem/
+    ads_segment -i test_segmentation/test_sem_image/image1_sem/

-Please note that when using ``axondeepseg``, a file called *axondeepseg.log* will be saved in the current working directory.
+Please note that when using ``ads_segment``, a file called *axondeepseg.log* will be saved in the current working directory.
 The console output will be saved in this file so you can review it later (useful to process large folders).

 Segment images from multiple folders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To segment images that are located in different folders, specify the path to the folders in the **-i** argument, one after the other.
 For instance, to segment all the images of folders **'test_sem_image/image1_sem/'** and **'test_sem_image/image2_sem/'** of the test dataset, use the following command::

-    axondeepseg -i test_segmentation/test_sem_image/image1_sem/ test_segmentation/test_sem_image/image2_sem/
+    ads_segment -i test_segmentation/test_sem_image/image1_sem/ test_segmentation/test_sem_image/image2_sem/

 Morphometrics
 -------------